 The doctoral student is juggling many areas of life at the same time.
 Unlike many undergraduate students, doctoral students often have families, work outside of academics, and carry a general sense of inadequacy (Virtanen, Taina, & Pyhältö, 2017).
 All of this balancing can lead to factors that impact persistence within the doctoral program.
 Stress can ultimately lead to disengagement from the work and thus, failure to complete the program (Virtanen, Taina, & Pyhältö, 2017).

 Compounding this balancing act is the tendency of the doctoral student away from seeking any outside help.
-Student’s often adopt the mindset that seeking help would cause them to be perceived as inadequate or incapable (Fogg, 2009).
+Students often adopt the mindset that seeking help would cause them to be perceived as inadequate or incapable (Fogg, 2009).
 This perception of inadequacy is a running theme throughout much of the literature and discussion on persistence in doctoral programs regardless of the discipline (Hoskins & Goldberg, 2005).
 However, within the counselor education discipline, where attrition rates can be argued to be slightly higher, there has been a push to develop professional identity in students.
 It is suggested that schools should be intentional in developing the mentorship relationship with students and faculty in order to foster the professional identity in students (Woo, Storlie, & Baltrinic, 2016).
 The relationship fostered in this can model supervision already implemented in the counseling field (Burkholder, 2012).
 The importance of this is centered on bringing the struggles out from the shadows so they can be addressed and solutions can be formed.
 Fostering this type of communication also depends on the stages a student goes through along the doctoral degree path.

 Doctoral students enter the program with specific expectations and predetermined motivations.
 While motivations for a doctoral degree among other disciplines is varied, students entering the counselor education and supervision doctoral degree had their own specific reasons for entering such a journey.
 These motivators included the desire to become a professor, to advance one’s career and have job security, and personal development as a counselor and professional in the field (Hinkle, Iarussi, Schermer, & Yensel, 2014).
 Knowing these motivators for students at the outset of program entry can be extremely valuable in ensuring program match with educational goals.
 A mismatch in this area has been shown to be a factor in discontinuation of a doctoral degree (Hoskins & Goldberg, 2005).